Latinx Studies @ 50: At the Vanguard of Ethnic Studies: PART TWO

-a panel discussion with Arturo Arias, Tanya Hernandez, Emma Perez, & Vicky Ruiz
+a panel discussion with Arturo Arias, Tanya Hernandez, Lawrence La Fountain-Stokes, & Vicky Ruiz

 March 31, 2022, Thursday, 6 to 7:30 pm ET